n8tmps/heathcare-stock/README.md

 <section id="methodology">
 <h2>Analysis</h2>
 <h3>Stock Price and Moving Averages</h3>
 <p>Data for each ticker symbol includes daily closing prices, which are aggregated over the past 5 years.
 Moving averages were calculated to smooth out price fluctuations and identify trends.
-Specifically, the 50-day and 200-day moving averages are computed for each stock.
+Specifically, the 50-day and 200-day moving averages were computed for each stock.
 The plots reveal the historical stock prices for each ticker symbol, alongside their respective 50-day and 200-day moving averages.
 Trends and patterns in stock price movements can be observed, aiding in the interpretation of long-term performance.</p>

 <h3>Weekly Returns</h3>
 <p>Weekly returns are calculated to assess the performance of each stock over shorter time intervals.
 The weekly return is computed as the percent change in stock price from one week to the next.
 Weekly return plots depict the volatility and performance of each stock on a weekly basis.
 Fluctuations in weekly returns provide insights into the stock's sensitivity to market conditions and external factors.</p>